 If you need more than what is available from the company running the program, many bootcamps partner with lenders that finance the costs for qualifying students.
 Increasingly, bootcamp students are taking out private loans to finance their education.
-As the number of bootcamp students grows, private lenders have become adept at offering attractive terms.
+As the number of bootcamp attendees grows, private lenders have become adept at offering attractive terms.

 It’s a good idea to shop around and compare the total costs with each lender so you can pick the best one.

-Personal loans for coding bootcamp financing
+Personal loans for coding bootcamps

-Different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
+Different personal loans come with different rates, fees, and requirements, so check out the best personal loans to ensure that you choose the best option.

 Again, be sure to compare various lenders and their offerings to ensure you meet the eligibility requirements and get a good deal.
 Take note of each lender’s loan amount limits, repayment periods, interest rates, fees, and flexible payment options.

-Credit cards for coding bootcamp
+Credit cards for coding school

 The problem is, credit cards often have higher interest rates than installment loans.
 That could end up costing you if you carry a large balance for too long.